How to Elope

 4. Emphasize that you care for them deeply and the lack of a wedding invite is not an indication of what they mean to you.
 If you’d like, you can even extend an offer to celebrate with them at another time (ie get dinner together, newly wed party at your house, later reception) or offer to include them in your elopement.
 There’s lots of way to include people without physically being there.
 You can video chat with them, have them write you letters/cards, or livestream your ceremony.
 Of course, make sure to only offer what you’re comfortable with.
 If you don’t want to read a letter from the person you’re talking to on your elopement day, don’t stress.
 Celebrate with them at another time.

-If this conversation goes poorly, it’s important to remember that it isn’t your fault how they handle this information.
+If this conversation goes poorly, it’s important to remember that it isn’t your fault how they handle the news.
 If they truly love and care for you, they will respect your decision even if they feel hurt by it.
+You’re not responsible for their reactions or behavior.

 Example Script for Telling Friends/Family